fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleDataInfo](#bundledatainfo)

 #### TranslationLanguage
 **Description:** TranslationLanguage contains metadata about a particular language used in translation of the data.
+Data with no TranslationLanguage metadata will be treated as not translated by the repository.
+Data with several TranslationLanguage elements will be treated as having several translations.

 	Number of occurrences:		1-unbounded